flexmonster/pivot-jupyter-notebook/README.md

 git clone https://github.com/flexmonster/pivot-jupyter-notebook
 ```

-2. Open the `Flexmonster_in_Jupyter_Notebook.ipynb` file in the Jupyter Notebook.
+2. Open the `Flexmonster_in_Jupyter_Notebook.ipynb` file in the Jupyter environment.

-3. To run the sample project, select the `Cell` section in the navigation bar and click the `Run all` command.
+3. To run the sample project, select the `Run` section in the navigation bar and click the `Run All Cells` command.

 ## <a href="related-flexmonster-docs"></a>Related Flexmonster docs

-- [Integration with Jupyter Notebook](https://www.flexmonster.com/doc/integration-with-jupyter-notebook?r=github) — learn how to integrate Flexmonster into a Jupyter Notebook project.
+- [Integration with Jupyter](https://www.flexmonster.com/doc/integration-with-jupyter-notebook?r=github) — learn how to integrate Flexmonster with a Jupyter project.